Navezjt/sd-webui-reactor/README.md

 You need to disable the "SD-CN-Animation" extension (or perhaps some another that causes the conflict)

-### **V. "INVALID_PROTOBUF : Load model from <...>\models\insightface\inswapper_128.onnx failed:Protobuf parsing failed" OR "AttributeError: 'NoneType' object has no attribute 'get'"**
+### **V. "INVALID_PROTOBUF : Load model from <...>\models\insightface\inswapper_128.onnx failed:Protobuf parsing failed" OR "AttributeError: 'NoneType' object has no attribute 'get'" OR "AttributeError: 'FaceSwapScript' object has no attribute 'save_original'"**

 This error may occur if there's smth wrong with the model file `inswapper_128.onnx`

 Try to download it manually from [here](https://github.com/facefusion/facefusion-assets/releases/download/models/inswapper_128.onnx) and put it to the `stable-diffusion-webui\models\insightface` replacing existing one

 ### **VI.
-"ValueError: This ORT build has ['TensorrtExecutionProvider', 'CUDAExecutionProvider', 'CPUExecutionProvider'] enabled"**
+"ValueError: This ORT build has ['TensorrtExecutionProvider', 'CUDAExecutionProvider', 'CPUExecutionProvider'] enabled" OR "ValueError: This ORT build has ['AzureExecutionProvider', 'CPUExecutionProvider'] enabled"**

 1. Close (stop) your SD WebUI Server if it's running
 2. Go to the (Windows)`venv\Lib\site-packages` or (MacOS/Linux)`venv/lib/python3.10/site-packages` and see if there are any folders with names start from "~" (for example "~rotobuf"), delete them
 3. Go to the (Windows)`venv\Scripts` or (MacOS/Linux)`venv/bin` run Terminal or Console (cmd) there and type `activate`
 4. Then:
 - `python -m pip install -U pip`
-- `pip uninstall -y onnx onnxruntime onnxruntime-gpu onnxruntime-silicon`
+- `pip uninstall -y onnx onnxruntime onnxruntime-gpu onnxruntime-silicon onnxruntime-extensions`
-- `pip install onnx==1.14.0 onnxruntime==1.15.0`
+- `pip install onnx==1.14.1 onnxruntime==1.15.1`

 If it didn't help - it seems that you have another extension reinstalling `onnxruntime` when SD WebUI checks requirements.
 Please see your extensions list.
 If you find there "WD14 tagger" - try to disable it and then follow the steps above once again.
-This extension causes reinstalling of `onnxruntime` to `onnxruntime-gpu` every time SD WebUI runs.
+This extension causes reinstalling of `onnxruntime` to `onnxruntime-gpu` or `onnxruntime-extensions` every time SD WebUI runs.

 ### **VII.
 "ImportError: cannot import name 'builder' from 'google.protobuf.internal'"**